Skip to main content

 Athena Crisis was developed by Nakazawa Tech.

 Athena Crisis has received mostly positive reviews from players and mostly positive reviews from critics.
-Most players liked this game for its graphics but disliked it for its gameplay.
+Most players liked Athena Crisis for its gameplay but disliked it for its graphics.

 Athena Crisis is a single player game with multiplayer and local co-op support.

-Similar games include Warside, Wargroove, Warstone TD, TROUBLESHOOTER: Abandoned Children, Songs of Conquest and others.
+Similar games include Warside, Wargroove, TROUBLESHOOTER: Abandoned Children, Songs of Conquest, TINY METAL and others.